jnunemaker/flipper-mongo/README.md

 ## Internals

-Each feature is stored in a document.
-Getting a feature is therefore one mongo call.
+Each feature is stored in a document, which means getting a feature is single query.

 ```ruby
 require 'flipper/adapters/mongo'